Competitive-Capabilities-International/client-applications-assessments/ca-java-assessment.md

 As a guide, below are the curl commands with the REST endpoints we are expecting to test against.
 You can use these urls as a guildeline on how to design/develop your REST endpoints.

-If you do not have access to curl, you can use the Postman client(See https://github.com/Competitive-Capabilities-International/client-applications-assessments/blob/master/Java%20Assessment.postman_collection.json) (or any other HTTP client) to perform these calls in order to test your application.
+If you do not have access to curl, you can use the Postman client(https://github.com/Competitive-Capabilities-International/client-applications-assessments/blob/master/Java-Assessment.postman_collection.json) (or any other HTTP client) to perform these calls in order to test your application.